Data migration strategies and best practices

 Data migration strategies

 Data is the lifeblood of any business.
 Migrating this critical asset to the cloud requires meticulous planning, strategic decision-making, and careful execution.
 Just like moving a priceless piece of art, it’s not just about getting from point A to B, but also about preserving its integrity and value during the transit.
-That’s why choosing the right data migration strategy is paramount, and why we want to give you our top considerations for data migration strategies, a summary of the tools available to you, and some best practices you should follow.
+That’s why choosing the right data migration strategy is paramount, and why our Cloud & DevOps specialists want to give you our top considerations for data migration strategies, a summary of the tools available to you, and some best practices you should follow.

 Let’s start with three common data migration strategies that businesses consider when moving to the cloud: